 Applicable policies and regulations were also considered in the alternatives analysis and selection.
-Alternatives were evaluated for consistency with the goals and objectives developed in this CFHMP, policies currently being developed in the local GMA process, and applicable federal and state regulations.
+Alternatives were evaluated for consistency with the goals and objectives developed in this CFHMP, policies currently under development or already developed in the local GMA process, and applicable federal and state regulations.
 Only alternatives consistent with existing regulations and policies were selected for recommendation.